robvanderleek/create-issue-branch/README.md

 Please create an issue here: https://github.com/robvanderleek/create-issue-branch/issues

-## Roadmap features
+## Features under consideration

 The list below contains features that might or might not be implemented in the future.
 Comment or +1 if this feature is useful for your use-case.

 - Add Projects integration (see issue [#142](https://github.com/robvanderleek/create-issue-branch/issues/142))
 - Automatically open a PR (see issue [#80](https://github.com/robvanderleek/create-issue-branch/issues/80))
-- Add issue label management functionality [#177](https://github.com/robvanderleek/create-issue-branch/issues/177)
+- Add issue label management functionality (see issue [#177](https://github.com/robvanderleek/create-issue-branch/issues/177))
+- Choose branch to branch from in ChatOps mode (see issue [#155](https://github.com/robvanderleek/create-issue-branch/issues/155))

 # Contributing